Aybaa/Aybaa/README.md

-## Hey, what's up?
+## Hey, what's up? 😁

 So, i'm Guilherme Rodrigues.
-I'm Brazilian, but i can speak and understand pretty much everything in english.
+I'm Brazilian, but i can speak and understand pretty much everything in english (Just don't hit me with "thy"💀).
-I'm currently working on a modular and costumizable NeoVim Emulator on WEB.
-To do that, i'll use javaScript, that i'm learning right now.
+I'm currently working on a modular and costumizable "NeoVim Emulator" on WEB.
+To do that, i'll use javaScript, that's what i'm learning right now.
 I'm working on another side project actually, but i'll talk about it in another time.

 For anyone that is asking, i can programm in a lot of different languages.
 And some of them are: